wheresvic/canoo-radio/readme.md

 sudo service icecast2 status
 ```

-mpd gui: `sudo apt-get install ario`

-Set the relevant variables in `application.properties`.
 Note that mpd is listening on `6600` and icecast is listening on `4710` in the current setup.
 Can install `sonata` which is a gui that can connect to and manage(?) mpd.

 ## Project